camunda-community-hub/challenges/c8-entraid-challenge/solution/Install88.md

 ![img.png](images/DesktopModeler.png)

-This is not egnout: the object behind the token need to be authorized.
+This is not enough: the object behind the token need to be authorized.
+See before to get the user ID

+Add this user in the role `admin`

 Deploy a process, and create a process instance.
 Verify both are visible in Operate.

 # Worker

+## Connection
 Use this value.yaml to connect the worker